Seemow/alx_html_css/README.md

 html_basic: <br>
 This is the first project of the week where we get to know the common HTML structure or skeleton using HTML semantic elements:  <br>
-      -<header></header>: Which usually contains a logo and the navigation bar.
-Located at the very top of the web page. <br> -<main></main>: This is reserved for the main content of the website, it can contain everything from text to images, videos, hyper links...etc <br>
+      -header: Which usually contains a logo and the navigation bar.
+Located at the very top of the web page. <br>
+      -main: This is reserved for the main content of the website, it can contain everything from text to images, videos, hyper links...etc <br>
-      -<footer></footer>: is the last semantic element which contains information such as copyright notices, links to relevant resources, authorship details, or any content that belongs to the bottom part of the page. <br>
+      -footer: is the last semantic element which contains information such as copyright notices, links to relevant resources, authorship details, or any content that belongs to the bottom part of the page. <br>
 This folder contains 3 different wepages :  <br>
       -base_index.html: showcase of an example of HTML structure. <br> -tweets.html: contains an embeded tweet from twitter. <br>